Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 \subsection{Fairness in FL Client Selection}

 One source of potential unfair treatment of FL clients is the FL client selection approach.
 Many approaches focus on serving the FL server's interest (e.g., increasing convergence speed \cite{Wang2020OptimizingFL} or enhancing the model accuracy \cite{Yoshida2020HybridFLFW}), while ignoring the interests of the FL clients.
-These works typically use threshold-based approaches to select FL clients (e.g., \textit{FedCS} \cite{Nishio2019ClientSF}) Such approaches commonly use thresholds (e.g., transmission speed, bandwidth, local accuracy, etc.) to filter out unqualified clients.
-The unfairness in FL client selection can be divided into three main categories: (1) over-representation, (2) under-representation, and (3) never-representation.
+These works typically use threshold-based approaches to select FL clients (e.g., \textit{FedCS} \cite{Nishio2019ClientSF}) Such approaches commonly use thresholds (e.g., transmission speed, bandwidth, local accuracy, etc.) to filter out unqualified clients and select high-quality clients.
 For example, mobile edge FL systems are often sensitive to network transmission rates.
-In such cases, data owners with poor transmission rates are less likely to be selected to participate in FL (i.e., under-representation), while those with higher transmission rates are more likely to be selected (i.e., over-representation).
-Meanwhile, data owners with consistently poor channel conditions may never be selected (i.e., never-representation).
+In such cases, data owners with higher transmission rates are more likely to be selected, while those with consistently poor channel conditions may never be selected.
+However, this brings up another problem of oversampling of clients from specific groups, which leads to the global FL model biasing towards the data owned by these clients, hence causing model performance deterioration \cite{Cho2020ClientSI}.
+Moreover, these approaches threaten the interests of clients.
+The continued participation of clients is the key to maintaining the long-term sustainable operation of an FL system.
+However, under the threshold-based approaches, clients with the relatively poor quality might not get the chance to join FL (a.k.a. unfair selection among clients).
+As a result, they cannot receive any rewards.
+This drives these clients to leave the system, resulting in the attrition of FL participants.
+Hence, it is crucial to pursue fairness in FL client selection.

-It is important to note that fair client selection does not mean selecting all data owners with equal probabilities.
+It is important to note that fair client selection does not mean selecting everyone with equal probabilities.
 The heterogeneity among clients also needs to be considered.
 To achieve fairness in client selection, FAFL approaches need to strike a balance between the interests of the FL server and those of the FL clients.
 In this section, we review existing FAFL client selection approaches.
-These works can be divided into two categories: (1) controlling the participation frequency for each FL client, and (2) customizing the model and training procedure for each FL client.
+These works can be divided into two categories: 1) considering fairness factors to ensure that each client has a reasonable probability to be selected, and 2) customizing the model and training procedure for each client.